Mack Leftwich: Coaching career

 Leftwich spent his redshirt junior season at UTEP as a student coach and added additional coursework to graduate with a degree in math education with hopes of landing a teaching and coaching position.
 After graduating, he was hired to be the offensive coordinator and quarterbacks coach at Lehman High School.

 Leftwich became a graduate assistant at the University of the Incarnate Word (UIW) in 2018.
 He was elevated to the Cardinals' quarterbacks coach after one season.
-Leftwich identified and was the primary recruiter of future Jerry Rice Award-winning quarterback Cameron Ward.
+Leftwich identified and was the primary recruiter of future Jerry Rice Award-winning quarterback Cam Ward.
 He was originally expected to be hired to an off-field coaching position at Washington State after UIW head coach Eric Morris was hired to be the program's offensive coordinator.
 Leftwich ultimately decided to stay at UIW and was subsequently promoted to offensive coordinator by new head coach G. J. Kinne.
-Incarnate Word averaged 52 and 581 yards per game and led the FCS in scoring in 2022 while quarterback Lindsey Scott Jr. won the Walter Payton Award.
+Incarnate Word averaged 52 points and 581 yards per game and led the FCS in scoring in 2022 while quarterback Lindsey Scott Jr. won the Walter Payton Award.

 Leftwich was hired to be the offensive coordinator at Texas State on December 13, 2022, after Kinne was hired as the Bobcats' head coach.
+He was nominated for the Broyles Award during his first season at Texas State.

+On December 6, 2024, Leftwich was hired as the offensive coordinator at Texas Tech.